The female condom is a thin plastic sheath that the woman places into and around the entrance of her vagina. It only needs to be used during sex.

 - The effectiveness of the female condom to prevent a pregnancy largely depends on whether it is used properly.

-- If one hundred women used the female condom properly every time they had sex and carried on with their normal sex life then five of those women would fall pregnant during that period.
+- If 100 women used the female condom properly every time they had sex and carried on with their normal sex life, then 5 of those women would fall pregnant during that period.

 - If not used properly then many more women would fall pregnant.

 What are other good things about the female condom?

 - The female condom can be used straight after an abortion.

 - It only needs to be used when you have sex.